WICG/webmonetization/docs/remove-ads.md

   }
 })
 ```

-If the visitor _does_ have Web Monetization, the three-second timer starts.
-We check whether the `monetizationstart` event has fired when the timer is up.
-If Web Monetization hasn't initialized, the visitor is shown the ads.

 > You might think of using `document.monetization.state` instead of remembering
 > `hasPaid`.
 But, the state can go back to being `stopped` or `pending` if the user